Instability toward Superconducting Stripe Phase in Altermagnets with Strong Rashba Spin-Orbit Coupling: Results

+To discuss the difference between the small- and large-$\AM$ stripe phases that form the reentrant structure, we analyze the stripe phase for $\AM=2\Tc$ and $\AM=4\Tc$ separately, and reveal each dominant pairing channel and how $q_{\mathrm{st}}$ is determined, based on the above results.
+For $\AM=2\Tc$, the pairing with $q_{\mathrm{st}}$ is dominated by the electrons on the inner FS around $\phi_{\bm{k}}=0$ and $\pi$ [Fig.~\ref{fig:schematic_FS}(c)], where the FS deforms toward the $-k_x$ direction.
+In this case, $M^{+}_{11}$ is sufficiently large compared with $M^{-}_{11}$ that the $\bm{q}$ dependence of $M_{11}$ is primarily governed by $M^{+}_{11}$ [Fig.~\ref{fig:schematic_FS}(e)].
+As a result, $q_{\mathrm{st}}$ is optimized at the peak of $M^+_{11}$, which is deviated from $-Q$.
 Next we examine the case of $\AM = 4\Tc$.
-Notably, the pairing with $\qst$ receives substantial contributions not only from the same region as in the $\AM = 2\Tc$ case, but also from the outer FS around $\phi_{\bm{k}}=\pi/2$ and $3\pi/2$ [Fig.~\ref{fig:schematic_FS}(e)], where the FS similarly shifts toward the $-k_x$ direction.
-Since $M^+_{11}$ and $M^-_{11}$ become closer, the peak of $M_{11}$ is broadened and shifted toward $-\Qheli$ [Fig.~\ref{fig:schematic_FS}(g)].
+Notably, the pairing with $q_{\mathrm{st}}$ receives substantial contributions not only from the same region as in the $\AM = 2\Tc$ case, but also from the outer FS around $\phi_{\bm{k}}=\pi/2$ and $3\pi/2$ [Fig.~\ref{fig:schematic_FS}(d)], where the FS similarly shifts toward the $-k_x$ direction.
+Since $M^+_{11}$ and $M^-_{11}$ become closer, the peak of $M_{11}$ is broadened and shifted toward $-Q$ [Fig.~\ref{fig:schematic_FS}(f)].
 It is worth noting that the large contribution from the outer FS is indeed caused by the anisotropic deformation by the altermagnetic splitting.
 In the Rashba--Zeeman superconductors, the outer (inner) FS shifts only toward $+k_x$ ($-k_x$) direction.
-Thus, for example, the outer FS has little contributions to the pairing with the negative momentum.
+Thus, for example, the outer FS has small contributions to the pairing with the negative momentum.

-The reentrant behavior shown in Fig.~\ref{fig:phase_diagrams} can be attributed to the different pairing mechanisms as observed in the above two cases.
-The most significant difference between them is whether the outer FS contributes substantially to the pairing with $\qst$.
-In other words, the pairing mechanism of the additional momentum is highly dependent on $\AM$, which is also accompanied by the change of the optimized $\qst$.
-This $\AM$ dependence of the pairing mechanism characterizes the nonmonotonic behavior of $\epsilon_1$ and $M_{11}$ [Fig.~\ref{fig:schematic_FS}(b) and \ref{fig:schematic_FS}(c)], leading to the reentrant structure of the stripe phase.
+The reentrant behavior shown in Fig.~\ref{fig:phase_diagrams} can be attributed to the $\AM$-dependent dominant pairing channels as observed in the above-mentioned two cases.
+The most significant difference between them is whether the outer FS contributes substantially to the pairing with $q_{\mathrm{st}}$.
+In a small altermagnetic field the stripe phase is formed primarily in the inner FS.
+As $\AM$ increases, the contribution from the outer FS is enhanced and finally in a large altermagnetic field the stripe phase is formed both in the inner and outer FS.
+In other words, the dominant pairing channel of the additional momentum is highly dependent on $\AM$, which is also accompanied by the change of the optimized $q_{\mathrm{st}}$.
+This $\AM$ dependence of the dominant pairing channel characterizes the nonmonotonic behavior of $\epsilon_1$ and $M_{11}$ [Fig.~\ref{fig:schematic_FS}(a) and \ref{fig:schematic_FS}(b)], leading to the reentrant structure of the stripe phase.